 The mattress is supported through a zoned coiled layer.
 Individually-wrapped coils provide enhanced support to your back and hips, with more give under your shoulders for better comfort.

 You can try out the AS5 Hybrid for yourself with Amerisleep’s 100-night sleep trial.
-The mattress also comes with a 20-year warranty, protecting against sagging greater than 0.75 inches.
+The mattress also comes with a 20-year warranty, protecting against sagging greater than an inch.

 - Ultimate softness without sinking too deep